"Phonics is fun because it helps me learn lots of sounds"

 Progress with phonics and the Year One Phonics Screening Check

 We use various ways to find out how the children are progressing in reading.
-Each half term the children in Foundation, Year One and those in Year Two are assessed in phonics.
+Each half term the children following the RWI programme are assessed.
 They are then grouped accordingly to ensure they are always being taught at the correct level to provide challenge.
-In class we regularly assess how fluently and accurately the children can read words during reading lessons and individual reading turns.
+In class, we regularly assess how fluently and accurately the children can read words during reading lessons and individual reading turns.
 Children who are at the same reading level are grouped together for phonics and reading however these groups are fluid and if a child makes faster progress they are swiftly moved to a different group.
-Children who are not making the expected level of progress in phonics and reading receive daily intervention support.
-We use Read Write Inc. fast track tutoring for children from Year Two upwards who require extra phonics tuition to catch up with their peers.
+Children who are not making the expected level of progress in phonics and reading receive daily intervention support using either the fast track tutoring programme for children in EYFS to Year Four or the fresh start intervention programme for children in Year Five and Year Six.

-In the summer term, the government requires all Year One children to complete a national phonics screening check.
-All the children who do not achieve the pass mark will continue to be supported with phonics in Year Two to give them the best chance of achieving a pass when they retake the screening check in Year Two.
+In the Summer term, the government requires all Year One children to complete a national phonics screening check.
+The children who do not achieve the pass mark will continue to be supported with phonics in Year Two to give them the best chance of achieving a pass when they retake the screening check in Year Two.

 "I like learning sounds so that when I grow up I will be smart!"